Donna Troy: "One Year Later"

 During the "One Year Later" storyline event, Donna Troy has assumed the mantle of Wonder Woman after Diana stepped down following the Crisis, feeling the need to 'find out who Diana is'.
 Donna wears a set of armor during her tenure as Wonder Woman, which includes the bracelet and star-field material used as part of her Titans regalia.
 Donna's post-Infinite Crisis origin, which incorporates elements from her previous origins, is as follows: Donna was a magical twin of Diana created by the Amazon Magala and intended as a playmate for the lonely princess.
 Donna was later captured by Hippolyta's enemy—Dark Angel who mistook her for Diana and placed her in suspended animation for several years.
 Years later, the grown up Diana, now Wonder Woman, eventually freed Donna and returned her to Themyscira.
 Donna was then trained by both the Amazons and the Titans of Myth.
 A few years later, Donna followed Diana into Man's World and became Wonder Girl, wearing a costume based on Wonder Woman's and helped form the Teen Titans.
-In her last adventure as Wonder Woman, Donna battles The Cheetah, Giganta, and Doctor Psycho.
+In her last adventure as Wonder Woman, Donna battles Cheetah, Giganta, and Doctor Psycho.
 The trio attacks Donna as a means of finding the then-missing Diana.
 This eventually happens with the revelation that Circe is the mastermind behind the attacks and capture.
 After Donna is freed from Circe, she dons her old red Wonder Girl jumpsuit and aids her sister in battle telling Diana that she wants to give the Wonder Woman title back to her as she was never really comfortable using that name and would rather just be called Donna Troy.

 Donna later works alongside ex-boyfriend Kyle Rayner, who has taken up the powers and title of Ion again.
 They go up against one of the Monitors who attempts to remove them from the newly rebuilt Multiverse, claiming the two are unwanted anomalies.
 Donna returns to Earth with Ion in time for him to say goodbye to his dying mother.
 After that event, Donna joins several former Teen Titans in the current team's battle against Deathstroke and his Titans East team.